 Looks at the current policy on uprating the State Pension and Pension CreditJump to full report >>

-The current State Pension has different elements.
+The State Pension for people reaching State Pension age before 6 April 2016 has different elements.
 The basic State Pension (based on a person’s National Insurance contribution record) and the additional State Pension (which is partly earnings-related).
 Different uprating arrangements apply to each:

-For current pensioners, Pension Credit has two elements: the Guarantee Credit, which provides a minimum level of income; and the Savings Credit, which aims to provide an additional amount for those who have made some provision for their retirement.
+For people reaching State Pension age before 6 April 2016, Pension Credit has two elements: the Guarantee Credit, which provides a minimum level of income; and the Savings Credit, which aims to provide an additional amount for people aged 65 and over who have made some provision for their retirement.
 The legislation requires the Standard Minimum Guarantee in Guarantee Credit to be uprated at least in line with earnings.
 The other elements of Pension Credit can be uprated by such a percentage as the Secretary of State thinks fit having regard to the national economic situation and any other matters which he considers relevant (Social Security Administration Act 1992, s150 (1) (l) and (2)).